sambhav07/Map-Reduce-Graph-Sim-CS441-HW/README.md

 /Users/sambhavjain/Desktop/cs441-assignments/NetGameSim/src/main/resources/output_results/part-00000
 /Users/sambhavjain/Desktop/cs441-assignments/NetGameSim/outputs/NetGraph_11-10-23-02-33-24.ngs.yaml/`
 #### 4. Run the Main File
-Execute `sbt run/` MyMain to start the project.
+Execute MyMain to start the project.
 The intermediate shards and final output files can be found at /Users/sambhavjain/Desktop/cs441-assignments/NetGameSim/src/main/resources.

+### 5. Run the Tests
+To ensure the functionality and correctness of the implemented logic, execute the test suites available in the project using command `sbt test` .
+Test results will be displayed in the terminal, showcasing passed and failed tests.

 ### AWS EMR
 For Initial Setup